virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `popupWidth` *[optional]* - width in pixels
 - `popupHeight` *[optional]* - height in pixels
 - `popupCallbackEvent` - event handler
-- `params` - parameters for sending in POST request to `url` source
+- `params` - parameters for sending in POST request to URL source

 ###displayfield
 (*spacer* is an alias)